 I would easily call this resource the shining star of Kaplan’s Self-Paced Course.
 Here, you can find two things: live scheduled discussions on various LSAT topics, and a wealth of recordings (145 and counting) of previous discussions.

 The live sessions, scheduled several times a week, allow you to participate in the test-prep discussion via chat panel while an instructor discusses LSAT FAQs or a challenging game/concept.
 There is also a message box to privately ask the Teacher’s Assistant for clarification.

 These sessions have excellent student engagement, and the instructors present polls to the attendees, wait for answers, then discuss the results.
 Each of these sessions is recorded and added to the available sessions to watch on-demand at your convenience.

 The only problem is that these LSAT Channel videos are hit or miss.

-Some of the instructors are really fun and compelling; for example, in one video the instructor welcomes the joining attendees by singing and playing guitar.
+Some of the instructors are really fun and compelling.
+For example, in one video the instructor welcomes the joining attendees by singing and playing guitar.
 Many of the instructors ask questions that really make you think.
-Unfortunately, other instructors (probably the majority) ask unchallenging questions; for example, the screen may be showing a Logic Game that says “Exactly four of seven athletes will be selected” and the instructor will say “We need to select exactly how many athletes?”
+Unfortunately, other instructors (probably the majority) ask unchallenging questions.
+In some cases, the screen may be showing a Logic Game that says “Exactly four of seven athletes will be selected” and the instructor will say “We need to select exactly how many athletes?”

 Tempering my praise, however, is the inconsistency in instructor quality, engagement, and pacing.
 Kaplan, unfortunately, does not offer a free trial period to check out whether its methods resonate with you.
 However, if you’ve read and liked a Kaplan book, you can expect that the Self-Paced course will meet your needs while giving you a ton of extra resources you can use to achieve your goal score.